kahmadsyt/devsecops-git-practice/README.md

 # DevSecOps Git Practice

-## Getting Started
-This is a DevSecOps practice project
+This is an advanced Git tutorial for DevSecOps